This site contains affiliate links. Please see Policies for more information.

 Where’s the recipe?

-If you would like to get right to the recipe and skip these tips, please scroll to the bottom where you’ll find the easy to print recipe for this WW Tuscan Chicken Pasta.
+If you would like to get right to the recipe and skip this additional information, please scroll to the bottom where you’ll find the easy to print recipe for this WW Tuscan Chicken Pasta.

 Ingredients in Weight Watchers Tuscan Chicken Pasta

-- Sun-dried tomatoes (without oil): If you’d prefer, you can swap out the sun-dried tomatoes with halved grape tomatoes.
+• Sun-dried tomatoes (without oil): In a pinch, you can swap out the sun-dried tomatoes with halved grape tomatoes.

-- Chicken: While I prefer chicken, you can substitute with turkey and keep your WW points relatively low.
+• Chicken: While I prefer chicken breast, you can substitute with turkey and keep your WW points relatively low.

-- Whole Wheat Pasta: It’s less processed and takes more energy for your body to break down (which keeps you full for longer!).
+• Whole Wheat Pasta: It’s less processed than traditional pasta and takes more energy for your body to break down (which keeps you full for longer!).

 Instant Pot Instructions

-- Lightly spray pot with olive oil or cooking spray and set the to sauté.
+1. Lightly spray the pot with olive oil or cooking spray and set to sauté.
 Once the pot is hot, add tomatoes, garlic, Italian seasoning, and pepper.
 Cook until fragrant, and stir using a wooden spoon or spatula.

-- Add chicken and brown on all sides for 3-5 minutes.
+2. Add diced chicken and brown it on all sides for 3-5 minutes.
 This will prevent the chicken from sticking together when under pressure.

-- Add your whole wheat noodles and chicken broth to the pot.
+3. Add the whole wheat noodles and chicken broth to the pot.
 Stir and pat down pasta, making sure the pasta is mostly covered in liquid.

-- While the pasta is cooking, blend the Greek yogurt and cottage cheese together in a blender until smooth and set aside.
+6. While the pasta is cooking, blend the Greek yogurt, cottage cheese, and parmesan cheese together in a blender until smooth and set aside.

-- Drain any extra liquid before adding more ingredients, or your finished recipe will be watery.
+8. Drain any extra liquid (set aside 1/4 cup of the liquid) before adding more ingredients, or your finished recipe will be watery.

-- Add spinach and fresh basil to the pot and stir until the leaves have wilted.
+9. Add the spinach and fresh basil to the pot and stir until the leaves have wilted.
 Allow the recipe to cool for a few minutes so the dairy doesn’t curdle.

-- Add the parmesan along with the blended yogurt and cottage cheese, and stir gently until evenly mixed.
+10. Add the blended yogurt, cottage cheese, and parmesan mixture to the pot and stir gently until evenly mixed.

 Slow Cooker Instructions

-- Once the cook time is complete, drain any excess liquid and add spinach and basil.
+6. Drain any excess liquid (set aside 1/4 cup) and add spinach and basil.
 Stir until spinach is wilted.

-- Blend cottage cheese and Greek yogurt in a blender until smooth, and add the mixture to the Crockpot.
+7. Blend cottage cheese, Greek yogurt, and parmesan cheese in a blender until smooth, and add the mixture to the Crockpot.

 Stovetop Instructions

-- Lightly spray a deep skillet or large pot with cooking oil, then add your tomatoes, garlic, Italian herbs, and pepper.
+1. Lightly spray a deep skillet or large pot with cooking oil, then add the tomatoes, garlic, Italian herbs, and black pepper.
 Sauté over high heat for 30 seconds.

-- Add the pasta and chicken broth to the skillet.
-Stir and make sure all the noodles are covered.
+3. Add the pasta and chicken broth to the skillet.
+Stir and make sure all the noodles are just covered.
+Set aside ay extra broth.
 Once the broth begins to boil, cover your skillet and reduce heat to medium.
 Simmer for 12-15 minutes, stirring occasionally.

-- Once the pasta is cooked, add spinach and basil.
-Stir until spinach is wilted, then drain any excess liquid from the pan.
+4. Once the pasta is cooked, add spinach and basil.
+Stir until spinach is wilted, then drain any excess liquid from the pan, setting aside about 1/4 cup of the pasta water in case you need it later.

-- Blend cottage cheese and Greek yogurt in a blender until smooth, and add to the pan.
+5. Blend the cottage cheese, Greek yogurt, and parmesan cheese in a blender until smooth, and add to the pan.

 Recipe Tips